-We continue to monitor events associated with the Russian invasion of Ukraine and its global impacts, including applicable trade compliance or other legal requirements regarding permissible activities in the region.
-Based on the current situation, we do not believe the Russia-Ukraine conflict has had or will have a material impact on our business or results of operations.
-However, if the conflict worsens or expands, leading to greater global economic disruptions and uncertainty, our business and results of operations could be materially impacted.
-Our operations and customers in Russia, Belarus, and Ukraine represented immaterial portions of our net assets as of October 31, 2023 and January 31, 2023, and total revenue for the nine months ended October 31, 2023 and 2022.
+We continue to monitor events associated with the war in Ukraine and the Israel-Hamas war and their global impacts, including applicable trade compliance or other legal requirements regarding permissible activities in the respective regions.
+Based on the current situation, we do not believe these conflicts have had a material impact on our results of operations, financial condition, liquidity, or cash flows.
+However, if the conflicts worsen or expand, leading to greater global economic disruptions and uncertainty, our business and results of operations could be materially impacted.